-He is an Associate Clinical Professor at the UCLA Semel Institute for Neuroscience and Human Behavior.
-He maintains a private practice in Los Angeles.
+I am an Associate Clinical Professor at the UCLA Semel Institute for Neuroscience and Human Behavior and maintain a private practice in Los Angeles.

 Farzin Irani, Ph.D., ABPP-CN is a first-generation immigrant of Asian Indian and other mixed ancestry roots.
 I am fluent in Gujarati and Hindi.
 Professionally, I am a board-certified neuropsychologist whose background includes a graduate degree from Drexel University, a pre-doctoral internship at Brown University, and a post-doctoral fellowship at the University of Pennsylvania.

 I am currently active in private practice, teaching, writing, editing, and serving various local and national neuropsychology and cross-cultural groups.

 Dr. Madore, Ph.D. is a Clinical Neuropsychologist at VA Palo Alto Healthcare System (VAPAHCS) in the Mental Illness Research, Education and Clinical Center (MIRECC).
 Here she serves as the Director of the National Clinical rTMS Program whose mission is to:

 1) Increase the availability of Transcranial Magnetic Stimulation (TMS) for treatment-resistant depression in Veterans and

 2) Gain a greater understanding of the treatment efficacy of TMS in our complex Veteran population.